 Please Note: The CHS Administration reserves the right to make schedule changes based on class size.
 The Florida Class Size Amendment may require balancing of courses after the school year begins and may impact student schedules.
-Students may also be required by Florida law or school district policy to take remediation courses based on standardized test scores from the FSA Tests and/or Florida EOC Assessments.
+Students may also be required by Florida law or school district policy to take remediation courses based on standardized test scores from state assessments in order to meet graduation requirements.
 Courses in this curriculum guide may also be dropped if there is not sufficient demand for them.